AshAvalanche/ash-docs/docs/console/guides/blueprint/blueprint-configuration.md

     # ...
   ```
   :::tip
   We **reference environment variables** to determine to which cloud region the resources will be deployed.
-We will define in the [next section](#define-environment-variables).
+We will define these variables in the [next section](#define-environment-variables).
   :::

 ## Define environment variables